COVID-19 Update - Important Information

 Overview

 The Centre attracts staff who are highly invested in prioritizing the development and supervision of new and upcoming clinicians.
-There are two types of training experiences offered in psychology at the Centre, both at the doctoral level:
+We offer a Doctoral Internship in Clinical Developmental Child & Adolescent Psychology.

 General inquiries about the psychology training program should be directed to: